 CRU (Campus Crusade for Christ)

-The Newman Club is a Catholic religious-social group composed of Wittenberg students and faculty.
+- The Newman Club is a Catholic religious-social group composed of Wittenberg students and faculty.
 Weekly meetings are held to plan masses, philanthropic projects, and social events.
-The Newman Club meets Thursday at 7 p.m. in the Weaver Chapel Activity Room.
+The Newman Club meets weekly in the Weaver Chapel Activity Room.
 Retreats, service projects, and fellowship are all part of the Newman Club's mission.
-Learn More

-Led by students, pastors, and others, Bible studies are offered at various times and places.
-Contact Pastor Rachel or individual ministries if interested in participating or leading.
+- Led by students, pastors, and others, Bible studies are offered at various times and places.
+Contact Pastor Tracy or individual ministries if interested in participating or leading.

 Worship Music Team for RISE Contemporary Worship

-This group of students, faculty, and staff promotes events on campus that help to foster respect and understanding of diverse faiths and religious groups, and oversees the interfaith reflection and prayer room.
-Anyone interested in participating may contact Pastor Rachel Tune (email@example.com) or the Interfaith Senator, Grace Fischer (firstname.lastname@example.org).
+- This group of students, faculty, and staff promotes events on campus that help to foster respect and understanding of diverse faiths and religious groups, and oversees the interfaith reflection and prayer room.
+Anyone interested in participating may contact Pastor Tracy Paschke-Johannes (firstname.lastname@example.org).

 Prayer and Meditation Room

-On the 2nd floor of the library, this room provides a space for meditation and private prayer for any and all religious or spiritual groups.
+- On the second floor of the library, this room provides a space for meditation and private prayer for any and all religious or spiritual groups.
 Open when the library is open.
+Learn More